antoniomika/sish/README.md

-      --geodb                                       Use a geodb to verify country IP address association for IP filtering -h, --help                                        help for sish -i, --http-address string                         The address to listen for HTTP connections (default "localhost:80") --http-port-override int                      The port to use for http command output.
+      --geodb                                       Use a geodb to verify country IP address association for IP filtering -h, --help                                        help for sish -i, --http-address string                         The address to listen for HTTP connections (default "localhost:80") --http-load-balancer                          Enable the HTTP load balancer (multiple clients can bind the same domain) --http-port-override int                      The port to use for http command output.
 This does not effect ports used for connecting, it's for cosmetic use only
       --https                                       Listen for HTTPS connections.
 Requires a correct --https-certificate-directory
   -t, --https-address string                        The address to listen for HTTPS connections (default "localhost:443")